CSEdelft/competitions/README.md

 # how to submit:

-after you're done, make a gist (on github) and message me the link (discord: jonay2000#6848). the link will be added to the file of the current competiton
+after you're done, make a gist (on github) and message me the link (discord: jonay2000#6848). the link will be added to the file of the current competiton.

+**Important** add compilation instructions to the gist so we can check the submission

 # this month: